2025 Agenda

 - Isabella Panovic, Programme Manager – Zero-Emission Road Freight, Innovate UK

-Niklas Mollers, Business Development Director, Hylane
+- Niklas Mollers, Business Development Director, Hylane

-Hot buffet lunch
+Hot buffet lunch.

 Panel discussion to discuss the challenges and opportunities associated with the infrastructure to support electrifying the sector.
 Understanding the key links in the chain; the steps in preparation and how to get started on the journey whether through depot-based or public charging infrastructure.